Provided by the Section on Women’s Health of the American Physical Therapy Association (APTA)

 It is actually performed by a group of several muscles that encircle the urethra (bladder tube), vagina, and rectum.
 When the contraction is performed correctly, these “openings” of the body should close.
 No outward sign of effort should be visible with a pelvic floor muscle contraction.
 For example, you can perform these contractions while standing in line at the grocery store and nobody would know you are doing them!
 There should be no closing the legs together, no squeezing the bottom, and no pressing your stomach outward.
 All you should feel is a lifting of those pelvic floor muscles and a slight tensing or drawing in of the lower abdominal muscles.

 Sounds easy enough, but they are actually much harder to perform than you would think.
 A study published in the early 1990’s in the American Journal of Obstetricians and Gynecologists (Bump, et al) looked at the performance of women doing Kegels after brief verbal instruction.
-They were then re-tested, and only 49% of these women performed the contraction correctly.
-Worse yet, 25% of the women were performing them in such a way that would actually PROMOTE incontinence.
+They were then re-tested, and only 49 percent of these women performed the contraction correctly.
+Worse yet, 25 percent of the women were performing them in such a way that would actually PROMOTE incontinence.
 It was their conclusion that simple written or verbal instruction is inadequate when prescribing a Kegel exercise program.

 Furthermore, women frequently say, “I’ve tried Kegels and they don’t work.”
 Based on the study above, it seems likely that these women were not doing the contraction correctly and potentially making their incontinence worse.
 If you don’t exercise a muscle properly, it’s not going to get stronger.
 Women also tend to perform pelvic muscle contractions at an inadequate amount or frequency based on their current level of strength.
 For example, holding the contraction for 10 seconds–that’s like running a marathon for women with incontinence or prolapse, as it over-exercises the muscle and tends to create muscle soreness without gains in strength.
 Worse yet, over-exercising can lead to a decrease in muscle performance, which means incontinence may worsen.
 Some women, however, tend to under-exercise, which isn’t going to get them stronger either.